colinmarc/colinmarc.github.com/blind.md

 Will sat back, confused and frustrated.
 “I… Don’t you want me to?”

-“No!
-You know I have a boyfriend.”
+“Uh—you know I have a boyfriend.”

 “Well, I just—I really like you, and I thought—“ he trailed off.

 Will felt a blush of anger as he looked at her face, confusion and hurt spreading across it.
 But this anger quickly wilted to shame, and he put his heads in his hands.
 “Oh god, Piper, I’m sorry.”

 “It’s alright, I guess.
 You’re… I’m glad we’re friends, Will, but I don’t like you like that.”
-She patted him on the shoulder, and he looked back up at her.
+She patted him on the shoulder.

 “Yeah, that’s fine.
 I’m sorry.”
-Will sighed, a little dramatically.
-“Can we watch a movie?”
+Will sighed a little.
+“Well, can we still watch a movie?”

 “Um, okay.”
 She sat next to him on the bed, although further away than usual, and started a movie.
 Will couldn’t even bear to look at the screen.
+The room seemed to slowly spin.

 Long minutes passed.
 After a while he leaned over and rested his head on her shoulder.
 She didn’t say anything, and a few seconds later he turned his head and kissed her on the cheek.
+“Piper,” he asked, quietly.

 She tensed, and shifted away, and then looked back at him squarely, gathering herself.
 “Will, I think you should probably go.”

 He didn’t respond, and leaned forward to kiss her again, and her hands came up to block him, but he pushed them aside, forced through.
 He kissed her, hard, on the mouth, pushing her back onto the pillows, brought his hands to her face and kissed her again and again, down her cheek, down her neck.
 She was stiff, unresponsive, and when he sat back up he saw that her eyes were open, frozen into expression that he did not recognize.
 Then he closed his own eyes, and the door slammed, and she was gone.

 After a few seconds or minutes, He grabbed his coat and rushed outside after her.
 Shivering and blinded by sunlight, he scanned the groups of cheerful students, but she was nowhere among them.
 They ignored him, or did not see him.
-They seemed alien to him, each bright and ghostly; the weight of all their lives pulled on him like so many threads, and he fell to his knees.
+They seemed alien to him, each bright and ghostly; he quickly hid his face.

+***

+The next day, Will took a long walk with Finn to the liquor store in town (there was one on campus, but it was much more likely to closely inspect Finn’s fake ID).
+The snow, fresh and new yesterday, was already slushy and dirty from the salting trucks and plows.
+They plodded through it resignedly, often forced off the sidewalk and into the road by crusty banks.

+Will was despondent, and Finn was gruff, big-brotherly, although he was only a few months older.
+Will had explained what had happened, although he had left out the fact that they had never been together at all, ashamed of the reality of it.
+If the story seemed incongruous to Finn, he hadn’t said anything.

+“Well, you know, sometimes things just don’t work out,” he was saying, for the tenth time.

+“Yeah, I just feel like I did everything I was supposed to.
+Like I did everything right,” Will responded, again.

+The conversation paused while a truck carefully maneuvered around them.

+“You really liked her, huh?”

+“Yeah, I think maybe she was it.”

+A long pause.
+“Nah, man.
+There will be others.”

+“Maybe, I guess.”
+Silently, Will hoped that he was wrong.
+He felt like a pawn, trapped in a game that did not respect him; a game that he was slowly losing.